Put Leaks To Bed With Professional Flashing Repair

 But you don’t have to play detective if you simply schedule an annual inspection with C&C Chimney.
 Our CSIA-certified chimney professionals will carefully and thoroughly inspect your chimney system, checking for even the slightest sign of a leak.
 Should we find faulty flashing to blame for your chimney leak, we’ll provide a long-lasting solution to the problem.

 That solution may include the relaying of flashing or we may simply need to seal and waterproof the flashing using FlashSeal.

 - Flashing Installation —When installing new flashing, we use step flashing and counter flashing to ensure long-lasting, effective protection.
 Step flashing goes at the base of the chimney and runs underneath the shingles, while counter flashing is sealed into the mortar joints on the chimney.
 Our team uses corrosion-resistant stainless steel, so you can be confident your new flashing will last and last.
 We can also install a chimney cricket (a triangle shaped component that diverts water away from the chimney), if needed.

-- Flashing Repair With FlashSeal — FlashSeal is a great option for repairing flashing that is in good condition, but simply needs to be sealed.
+- Flashing Repair With Our Flashing Sealant— We’re proud to offer a specially formulated flashing sealant that is a great option for repairing flashing that’s in good condition, but simply needs to be sealed.
 This product carries a 7-year warranty against leaks, and leaves a flexible, waterproof membrane on the flashing itself.
-Available in brown, black, or white, FlashSeal is designed to discreetly protect just about any chimney and roof out there.
+Available in brown, black, or white, our flashing sealant is designed to discreetly protect just about any chimney and roof out there.

 Ready to protect your chimney and home against flashing leaks?
-Call C&C Chimney at 918-396-8296 or request an appointment online today.
+Call C&C Chimney at 918-396-8296 today.
 Our experienced and courteous chimney professionals will arrive on time and treat you and your home with great respect.
 After all, our family’s top concern is your family’s satisfaction, safety, and comfort!